How to use and configure ajax with jQuery? - Updated Examples

 </html>

-We got the content of the HTML page called page.html using AJAX.
+We got the content of the HTML page called pagina.html through AJAX.

-We only send a request to the resource indicated in the url parameter and it returns content.
+We just send a request to the resource indicated in the url parameter and it returns a content.

 The resource could also be an XML, JSON, a file, etc.